 - You'll need to fertilize regularly: Your container-bound plants will use up nutrients quicker than those in in-ground beds.
 Their roots can only travel so far, after all.

 - You might have to repot: With edibles, repotting isn't a concern.
-At the end of the season, you pick ripe tomatoes or snip off fresh lettuce leaves, and the plant eventually gets tossed into the compost.
+At the end of the season, you pick ripe tomatoes or snip off fresh annual lettuce (Lactuca sativa) leaves, and the plant eventually gets tossed into the compost.
 Perennials and dwarf fruit trees are another matter.
 Some will eventually outgrow their containers.
 Repotting can prevent them from becoming root-bound.

 - Some plants don't grow well in containers: It's true that you can grow almost anything in a container.
 Even some of the most fickle plants can be grown in pots.
 That said, you might not get the highest yield.
 Your potato crop, for instance, might be meager compared to what you might get in an in-ground bed.

 - Cost: While some thrifty people absolutely achieve gorgeous, thriving container gardens on a budget, buying containers can be expensive.
 You also need to buy soil to fill your containers, which represents an additional cost.

 Choosing Plants for a Container Garden

 Your first task when tackling container gardening is deciding which plants to grow (or purchase).
 Do you want an edible garden?
 Are you primarily interested in growing flowers to put on display?
 Do you want a combination of both?
 If you're new to gardening, it's best to start with just a few plants to avoid getting overwhelmed.